osmandapp/web/main/docs/user/map/tracks-on-map.md

 ![Route info](@site/static/img/map/route_coloring_type_andr.png)

 Some routes have additional settings with which you can select the relevant coloring type for displaying them on the map.

 Additional settings are available next to the route name in the&nbsp;  "**...|**"  &nbsp;menu.
+By default, if you do not select anything in the menu, the routes of the first type in the list will be displayed.
+But if you have made a selection, it is saved by the application and will be used for the current profile every time you enable the routes.

 A list of all routes with descriptions can be found in the [Vector Maps (Map Styles)](../map/vector-maps.md#routes) article.

 - **Cycle routes**: *Route* and *Node networks*.
+- **Mountain bike routes**: *MTB scale* and *IMBA*.
 - **Hiking routes**: *OSMC*, *Network affiliation*, and *Node networks*.
-- ****
+- **Difficulty classification**: *SAC scale* and *CAI scale*.
+- **Travel routes**: *Tracks*, *Travelbooks*, and *Points*.

 ### Save as a Track